Cleveland Union Depot: Attributes

 The station was constructed along Cleveland's lake front with Lake Erie, between modern-day 6th and 9th Streets, close to the current Amtrak station.

 The 1866 depot was designed and constructed by industrialist and railroad director Amasa Stone.
 At the time of its construction, the building measured 603 × 180 ft, making it the largest building under one roof, and the largest train station, in the United States.
 It retained those records until Grand Central Depot was built in New York City in 1871.
-Thereafter it retained recognition as the largest terminal west of New York City.
-It was also among the first buildings to use structural iron, and had Berea Sandstone exterior walls.
-Its most iconic feature was a 96-foot clocktower on the south facade, topped with a tin-covered dome.
+Thereafter, it retained recognition as the largest terminal west of New York City.
+It was also among the first buildings to use structural iron; it had Berea Sandstone exterior walls.
+Its most iconic feature was a 96-foot clock tower on the south facade, topped with a tin-covered dome.